The Warriors (1979) from Tuna And Johnny Web (Uncle Scoopy)

 • no features

-I would like it a great deal if it were about 10 minutes shorter.
-In general the tension is maintained, but I think there are a few sections where the story bogs down.
-Half the gang spends a lot of time with the lesbian gang before anything happens, and there are a lot of moments when guys just sort of stare each other down, like a 20th century version of The Good, The Bad, and The Ugly.
+I would like the film a great deal if it were about 10 minutes shorter.
+Walter Hill's colorful and conventionalized vision of nighttime New York is so striking that it makes up for the predictable "defeat gang, move to next screen, take on different gang" narrative line, and the film does manage to maintain dramatic tension throughout 90% of the action.
+But there are a few sections where the story bogs down.
+For example, half the gang spends a lot of time just sort of hanging out with the lesbian gang before anything happens, and there are a lot of moments when guys just sort of stare each other down, like a 20th century version of The Good, The Bad, and The Ugly.
+A little of that goes a long way.

 The Critics Vote